lastemp/donation-app-main/README.md

 # donation-app-main

 This is a donation program developed as a Rust Smart Contract(running on Solana Blockchain).
-It used a react(typescript) frontend that interacts with the Rust Smart Contract.
+It has a react(typescript) frontend that interacts with the Rust Smart Contract.

 Below are some basic features contained in the program;